Pro Tip: Use Ghostreader on this doc đ»

 How can I customize the keyboard shortcuts?

-You can edit the default keyboard shortcuts to your preference by navigating to Account settings
+You can edit the default keyboard shortcuts to your preference by navigating to Preferences

 > Customize